The Chaîne des Puys

-The 80 or so puys (volcanoes) which make up the Chaîne des Puys volcanic alignment are distributed over an area 32 km long by 4 km wide, parallel to the Limagne fault.
+The 80 or so volcanoes which make up the volcanic alignment of the Chaîne des Puys lie on the Plateau des Dômes, parallel to the Limagne Fault.
+They stretch over an area 32 km long and 4 km wide.

 The Chaîne des Puys is the youngest volcanic complex on mainland France.
 It was formed between 95,000 and 8,400 years ago, with the most recent volcanoes being the twinned Puys de la Vache and Lassolas.
 Due to its geological youth, the complex is deemed to be dormant rather than extinct, meaning that a new phase of volcanism is possible.

 The Chaîne des Puys is largely made up of monogenetic volcanoes (formed during a single, brief eruption), and constitutes an exceptional collection of pure volcanic landforms which have undergone very little erosion.

 The uniqueness of the Chaîne des Puys lies in the density of its volcanic features, and the varied chemistry of the lavas which result in visually distinct volcanic shapes : cones, domes and maars.
 The chemical differentiation is due to the location of magma chambers at different depths, in which different degrees of magmatic evolution took place.

 During an eruption magma rises up from deep in the crust.
 Once it reaches the surface there are various scenarios for the magma to leave the vent, depending on the quantity of gas it contains, and if there is water present at the surface.
 Thus the magma can be ejected up into the air, it can flow down the sides of an edifice, it can accumulate around the vent, or it can explode to form a crater if it meets a body of water.